OWASP/CheatSheetSeries/cheatsheets/NPM_Security_Cheat_Sheet.md

 ## 7) Responsibly disclose security vulnerabilities

-When security vulnerabilities are found, they pose a potentially serious threat if publicly disclosed without prior warning or appropriate mitigation available for users to protect themselves.
+When security vulnerabilities are found, they pose a potentially serious threat if they are publicised without prior warning or appropriate remedial action for users who cannot protect themselves.

 It is recommended that security researchers follow a responsible disclosure program, which is a set of processes and guidelines that aims to connect the researchers with the vendor or maintainer of the vulnerable asset, in order to convey the vulnerability, it’s impact and applicability.
 Once the vulnerability is correctly triaged, the vendor and researcher coordinate a fix and a publication date for the vulnerability in an effort to provide an upgrade-path or remediation for affected users before the security issue is made public.